wjurayj/wjurayj.github.io/_pages/about.md

 ---

-I am a PhD candidate advised by Benjamin Van Durme.
-I conduct research into reasoning methods over natural and formal languages.
-My other interests include social media analysis, cybersecurity, and embodied agents.
+I am a PhD candidate advised by <a href='https://www.cs.jhu.edu/~vandurme/'>Benjamin Van Durme</a>.
+My research focuses on reasoning methods using natural and formal languages.
+I'm also interested in social media analysis, cybersecurity, and cognitive science.

-I completed my bachelors and masters degrees at Brown University, where I was fortunate to work with Carsten Eickhoff, Ellie Pavlick, and George Konidaris.
+I completed my bachelors and masters degrees at Brown University, where I was fortunate to work with <a href='https://health-nlp.com/people/carsten.html'>Carsten Eickhoff</a>, <a href='https://cs.brown.edu/people/epavlick/'>Ellie Pavlick</a>, and <a href='https://cs.brown.edu/people/gdk/'>George Konidaris</a>.

+When I'm not working, I enjoy soccer, learning new instruments, and reading about U.S. and world history.